All You Need to Know about FDA Form 483 and Warning Letter

 Let’s have a look at how the FDA enforcement series flows:

-• Procedures not fully followed: The Pharmaceutical industries must have established standard operating procedures (SOPs) and modify them in a timely manner in order to provide evidence of compliance, quality, and commitment to safety.
+- Procedures not fully followed: The pharmaceutical, biotech, medical devices, food, and cosmetics industries must establish standard operating procedures (SOPs) and modify them in a timely manner in order to provide evidence of compliance, quality, and commitment to safety.
 SOP records must be centrally located and readily available to investigators.
 When employees aren’t given accurate or current written instructions for their tasks, or if they do not clearly follow written instructions, mistakes and quality problems certainly occur.

-• Poor investigations of discrepancies or failures: The deviations from written procedures are required to be thoroughly investigated, and document the results of those investigations.
+- Poor investigations of discrepancies or failures: Deviations from written procedures must be thoroughly investigated and documented.
 If the company is unable to identify root causes and document them sufficiently, the FDA regards its internal investigations as incomplete.
-Failure to investigate quality events can result in consequences for a pharmaceutical or life sciences company.
+Failure to investigate quality events can result in consequences for a pharmaceutical, biotech, medical devices, food, and cosmetics company.

-• Absence of written procedures: As per the FDA observations, written procedures are missing in different pharmaceutical facilities.
+- Absence of written procedures: As per the FDA observations, written procedures are missing in different pharmaceutical, biotech, medical devices, food, and cosmetics facilities.
 Companies are not following the rule of thumb rule regarding regulatory industries, i.e., write what you do and do what is written.
 Many companies struggle to manage and control written procedures, as it can be time-consuming and require additional efforts, especially if the organization is dependent on paper-based processes or if the documentation is scattered between multiple systems in different locales.
-When deviations or other similar events are not adequately documented or tracked in Pharma manufacturing environments, it’s impossible to pinpoint root causes and take the appropriate corrective and/or preventive actions.
+When deviations or other similar events are not adequately documented or tracked in pharmaceutical, biotech, medical devices, food, and cosmetics manufacturing environments, it’s impossible to pinpoint root causes and take the appropriate corrective and/or preventive actions.

-• Cleaning, sanitizing, and maintenance: Cleaning issues in manufacturing facilities are frequently observed during the investigation.
+- Cleaning, sanitizing, and maintenance: Cleaning issues in manufacturing facilities are frequently observed during the investigation.
 Proper cleaning and sanitization of equipment is essential in order to achieve a quality product.
-FDA can raise an observation if the schedules for the adjustment, cleaning, and other maintenance of equipment have not been established and followed.
+FDA can make an observation if the schedules for adjustment, cleaning, and other equipment maintenance have not been established and followed.

 Life science organizations should always be inspection-ready.
 Although there’s no way of controlling what happens during an FDA inspection, there are things a company can do to prepare for it as best they can:

-3. Ensure to document all procedures, activities, protocols, etc.
+- Ensure that all procedures, activities, protocols, etc., are documented.

 What to Do After Receiving an FDA Form 483 Observation